 Senior SC judges hail CJI Gogoi for Ayodhya verdict

-Senior Supreme Court judges on Sunday heaped praise on Chief Justice Ranjan Gogoi for his handling of the Ram Janmabhoomi-Babri Masjid title suit and delivering the judgment on the fractious issue.
-At a book launch event here, Chief Justice-Designate S A Bobde said Justice Gogoi's "grit, mettle and character" are so strong that it is difficult to get anything wrong passed.
+Senior Supreme Court judges have heaped praise on Chief Justice Ranjan Gogoi for his handling of the Ram Janmabhoomi-Babri Masjid title suit and delivering the judgment on the fractious issue.
+At a book launch event here on Sunday, Chief Justice- Designate S A Bobde said Justice Gogoi's "grit, mettle and character" are so strong that it is difficult to get anything wrong passed.

-The apex in a unanimous verdict on Saturday cleared the way for the construction of a Ram Temple at the disputed site at Ayodhya, and directed the Centre to allot a 5-acre plot to the Sunni Waqf Board for building a mosque.
-Justice Gogoi, however, declined to comment on the verdict at the programme on Sunday.
+Justice Gogoi, however, declined to comment on the verdict at the programme.
 "I do not wish to get into any contentious issue.
 This is not the occasion," he said.
+The apex court in a unanimous verdict on Saturday cleared the way for the construction of a Ram Temple at the disputed site at Ayodhya, and directed the Centre to allot a 5-acre plot to the Sunni Waqf Board for building a mosque.

 "I consider myself to be privileged to have worked with Justice Gogoi, whose grit, mettle and character are so strong that it is difficult to get anything wrong passed," Justice Bobde said.
 Justice Gogoi's sense of justice by taking along everybody is so strong that he does not do anything unless all concerned give consent, he added.